ansatzcapital/dilib/docs/source/patterns.md

 because the application level no longer has the ability to configure the system as it desires.

-In addition, it means that the overlapping objects in the multiple containers don't have references to the same objects, potentially causing performance issues.
+In addition, it means that the overlapping objects in multiple containers don't have references to the same objects, potentially causing performance issues.